Cat Quest II

-Cat Quest II (Sometimes stylized as Cat Quest II: The Lupus Empire) is a 2019 action role-playing game developed by The Gentlebros and published by PQube.
-A sequel to Cat Quest (2017), It was released on September 24, 2019, for iOS through Apple Arcade, PlayStation 4, Windows, and Xbox One, and for Nintendo Switch on October 24, 2019.
+Cat Quest II (sometimes stylized as Cat Quest II: The Lupus Empire) is a 2019 action role-playing game developed by The Gentlebros and published by PQube.
+A sequel to Cat Quest (2017), It was released on September 19, 2019, for iOS and macOS as a launch title for Apple Arcade, September 24, 2019 for PlayStation 4, Windows, and Xbox One, and for Nintendo Switch on October 24, 2019.
 In the game, players take control of a cat king and a dog king as they work together towards reclaiming their kingdoms from tyranny.
 The game received generally positive reviews on release.

 Gameplay

 Cat Quest II is an action role-playing game.
 Players take control of a cat and a dog—two kings removed from their thrones—as they work together to reclaim their kingdoms from tyranny.
-In single-player, the player takes control of one character, while an AI takes control of the other; both cat and dog can be switched between manually.
+In single-player, the player takes control of one character, while the game controls the other; both cat and dog can be switched between manually.
 In cooperative multiplayer, a second player can take control of either the cat or the dog.
 Both the cat and dog can attack, cast spells, and dodge.
 Weapons range from melee armaments that allow for attacking enemies at close range, to magic weapons that permit the wielder to fire off ranged attacks at the cost of reducing their health.
 The game features two distinct areas which have towns and enemies, as well as dungeons that players can explore in order to claim new spells and other rewards.
 Aside from the main quest centered around the story, players can also complete side quests.